 Darrin James touches on Robbie Robertson’s gruff soulfulness, Tom Waits’s vaudevillian menace and Paul Westerberg’s ramshackle charm ...
 James has a knack for perceptive lyrics and memorable tunes; his crack band supplies the laid-back grooves."
 Time Out NY

-Darrin James is a multi-instrumentalist singer-songwriter, composer and producer known for his serious, thought-provoking lyrics, his characteristic gravelly voice, and his eclectic production style.
-James's music combines the electric and gritty sounds of blues and rock with the acoustic, rootsy elements of folk, Americana and country, the tightly arranged horn sounds of funk and soul, and increasingly more flavors from around the globe, all the while still leaving room for improvisation and good old-fashioned jamming.
+Darrin James is a multi-instrumentalist singer-songwriter, composer and producer known for his serious, thought-provoking lyrics, his characteristic gravelly voice, his soulful musicianship and his eclectic production style, which combines the electric and gritty sounds of blues and rock with acoustic, rootsy elements of Americana.
+James' more recent albums feature tightly arranged funk horn sections and more percussive, syncopated, and odd-meter flavors from around the globe.

 Darrin James was born in Kentucky, raised in Metro Detroit, and attended University of Michigan in the 90s, where he studied literature and music.
 He spent the first decade of the 2000s cutting his teeth in New York City where he released his first two albums and established himself in the Brooklyn music scene, performing at venues like Galapagos, Jalopy Theater, Southpaw, Pete's Candy Store, and more.
-In 2010 James returned to Ann Arbor, Michigan and became a fixture of the local and Detroit music scene, preforming regularly at places like the Blind Pig, Old Town Tavern, the Ark, and Cliff Bells.
-In 2014 James started Ravine Records and Ravine Studios A2 to focus on recording, producing, and releasing music on vinyl.
-James and Ravine have many new exciting releases on the horizon in 2021!
+In 2010 James returned to Ann Arbor, Michigan and has been active in the Ann Arbor and Detroit scenes, performing regularly at places like the Blind Pig, Old Town Tavern, the Ark, and Cliff Bells.
+In 2014 James started Ravine Records and Ravine Studios A2 to focus on recording, producing, and releasing new musical collaborations.
+James and Ravine Records have many new exciting releases on the horizon in 2022!
 To check out all of James's other projects, go to www.ravinerecords.com